 The growing body of research, patient acuity, and complexity of care demand higher-order thinking skills.
 A lack of experience can limit a nurse’s ability to reason, think and judge, which can pose a hazard to patients.

 Therefore, expert nursing performance is dependent upon continual learning and evaluation of performance.
 For over 50 years, nursing education has emphasized critical thinking as an essential nursing skill.
 Professional and regulatory bodies in nursing education have required that critical thinking be component of all nursing curricula.

-Carson-Newman’s online RN to BSN program will help you develop the critical thinking skills necessary for success in today’s evolving health care environment.
+Carson-Newman’s online RN to BSN degree program will help you develop the critical thinking skills necessary for success in today’s evolving health care environment.